rafael-santiago/eutherpe/doc/MANUAL-EN.md

 The `Storage` screen is where you tell to `Eutherpe` the source of your songs.

 The **Figure 11** depicts what you will get on this screen.
-This screen offers three operations:
+This screen offers five operations:

 - `LIST` (all `USB` devices found are listed, if you have just plugged a USB stick, it is necessary to click on this button to access you new device).